MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 A web application manifest | Generates W3C-compliant JSON metadata for installing and launching your PWA from its host device.  | [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) <br /> (MDN web docs)
 Platform-ready app icons | Generates a set of images optimized for various PWA device home screens / app stores.  | PWA Builder [App-Image-Generator](https://github.com/pwa-builder/App-Image-Generator/tree/master/AppImageGenerator/App_Data) <br /> (GitHub)
 A basic service worker script for handling offline scenarios | Generates a script that installs and registers a service worker to handle offline scenarios according to a strategy of your choosing.   | [Service Worker API](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API)  and [Service Worker Cookbook](https://serviceworke.rs/) <br />(MDN web docs)
-A *Windows 10* app package and installation script | Generates an installable app (`.appx`) package using the Windows app packaging tool (`MakeAppx.exe`) and a PowerShell script for sideloading your app in *Developer Mode*. | [Create an app package with the MakeApp.exe tool](https://docs.microsoft.com/en-us/windows/uwp/packaging/create-app-package-with-makeappx-tool) and [Enable your device for development](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) <br />(Windows Dev Center)
+A *Windows 10* app and installation script | Generates an installable app using the Windows app packaging tool (`MakeAppx.exe`) and a PowerShell script for sideloading your app in *Developer Mode*. | [Create an app package with the MakeApp.exe tool](https://docs.microsoft.com/en-us/windows/uwp/packaging/create-app-package-with-makeappx-tool) and [Enable your device for development](https://docs.microsoft.com/en-us/windows/uwp/get-started/enable-your-device-for-development) <br />(Windows Dev Center)

 Once you've reached step 3 ("Publish PWA)" of the PWA Builder wizard, click the **Download** button under the *Windows* heading, and unzip the folder.